HuabingWang-stack/Kernels-in-GPFA/README.md

 ```
 ## kernel performance benchmark
 The 9 kernels are benchmarked in neuroscience dataset collected from Salamander Retina Ganglion cells in `Spikes` directory
 data available at [link](https://datadryad.org/stash/dataset/doi:10.5061/dryad.4ch10).
-The results of GPFA when
+The benchmark results are at cloud storage [link](https://www.dropbox.com/scl/fo/upo6z57eqlx0dilgymdsx/h?dl=0&rlkey=fe0or0kpz93km3oo96nldl3c6),
-adopting all types of kernels on this dataset is at a cloud storage at [link](https://www.dropbox.com/scl/fo/upo6z57eqlx0dilgymdsx/h?dl=0&rlkey=fe0or0kpz93km3oo96nldl3c6).
+please refer to `README.md` file in directory Experiments Data for detail information of this benchmark result.
-In terms of GPFA returned data log-likelihood,
+In terms of data log-likelihood returned by GPFA model,
-Spectral Mixture kernel with 2 spectral mixtures has a significant improvement than originally adopted rbf kernel.
+Spectral Mixture kernel with 2 spectral mixtures has a significant improvement over than originally adopted rbf kernel.

 ## math expressions of kernels
 In order to unify the expressions of kernels, equations of each kernel used in
-GPFA are listed here.
+the Elephant GPFA python package are listed here:

 $$
 \text{rbf kernel: } k_{rbf}(t_{1},t_{2},\gamma) = exp\left (-\dfrac{(t_1-t_2)^2}{2\gamma}\right )